Alonso begs to face Hudson, hits gigantic homer off him

 Mets' Pete Alonso hits gigantic homer off Dakota Hudson after begging for spot in lineup against Cardinals righthander

-ST. LOUIS — The legend of Pete Alonso gained another chapter Sunday.
+ST. LOUIS, Mo. — The legend of Pete Alonso gained another chapter Sunday.

-In the first inning against the Cardinals, hours after Mets manager Mickey Callaway revealed that Alonso begged him Saturday night to be in the lineup against St. Louis righthander Dakota Hudson, Alonso crushed a homer to straightaway center against Hudson, his old college foe.
+In the first inning of the Mets’ 6-4 loss to the Cardinals, hours after manager Mickey Callaway revealed that Alonso begged him Saturday night to be in the lineup against St. Louis righthander Dakota Hudson, Alonso crushed a homer to straightaway center against Hudson, his old college foe.

-The ball landed an estimated 444 feet from home plate, on the concourse behind the berm that serves as the batter’s eye in centerfield at Busch Stadium.
+Major League Baseball's ball-tracking technology said it landed 444 from home plate— a conservative estimate — beyond the berm that serves as the batter’s eye in centerfield at Busch Stadium.
 It came off the bat at 114.5 mph.

 And Alonso really wanted this one.